arteria/django-userproperty/README.md

         'django-userproperty',
     )

-And finaly sync your db
+And finally sync your db

     python manage.py syncdb